Services for First-Year Students

 - To search for Lilly films in the library catalog, do a keyword search in the "Books & Media" tab for the Title, Director, or even an Actor!
 You can also search on our Film & Video page.

-- Your professors may have put books, CDs, DVDs, or other material "on reserve" for your courses.
+- Your professors may have put books, CDs, DVDs, or other material "on reserve" for you and other students in your courses.
 Find these by asking at the circulation desks at Perkins, Lilly, or Music.
-Have the call number, and professor/course name ready when you do!
+Have the title and professor/course name ready when you do!

 - Not sure what's on Reserve for your classes?
-Check out our Reserves page.
+Check out Lilly and Music's Reserves pages.

 - Find the perfect book, but it says the location is "Library Service Center"?
 No problem!
 That means it's held in off-site storage, but the good news is that you can request it to be delivered right to a campus library for you to pick up - usually within 1 business day, sometimes quicker!